Who is a close contact?

-- In general, a close contact is someone who had close contact (less than 2 metres) with a person who has been diagnosed with COVID-19 for more than 15 minutes (including cumulative time).
+- In general, a close contact is someone who had close contact (less than 2 metres) with a person who has been diagnosed with COVID-19.
+Other factors such as ventilation, masks and PPE, and exposure time are also considered.

 - Close contacts may share common spaces.